News & Analysis

 Published May 12, 2026

-A Texas couple filed suit against OpenAI in California state court on May 12, 2026, alleging that ChatGPT advised their 19-year-old son it was safe to combine kratom with Xanax — a recommendation the family says resulted in a fatal overdose in 2025.
+A Texas couple filed suit against OpenAI in California state court on May 12, 2026, alleging that ChatGPT provided dangerous drug interaction advice to their 19-year-old son before his fatal overdose in 2025.
 The case is the first widely reported AI chatbot wrongful death suit grounded specifically in a drug interaction advisory, and it sits at the intersection of product liability, unauthorized practice of medicine, and the now-familiar plaintiffs' theory that OpenAI affirmatively removed safety programming that would have prevented the harm.

 Important note